aarneranta/chalmers-advanced-python/labs/lab2/README.md

 - property-based testing with randomized input data, the ``hypothesis`` library

-### Bonus points

-If you implement graphs and Dijkstra's algorithms from scratch, you can get 4 bonus points on top of the normal 10 points.
-But if you want to save work, you can use the [`networkx`](https://networkx.org/) library.
-This will require some code to be written, but less than in the implementation from scratch.
-Details will be given below.

 ## The task: overview

 You are expected to submit two Python files,